mseminatore/as16/README.md

 # as16 - an enhanced assembler for the RiSC-16 Processor

-This is a simple assembler for the RiSC-16 processor developed by Professor [Bruce Jacob](https://user.eng.umd.edu/~blj/RiSC/).
+This is a simple assembler for the RiSC-16 processor design developed by Professor [Bruce Jacob](https://user.eng.umd.edu/~blj/RiSC/).
 This assembler is fully source compatible with the original `a` assembler provided by Professor Jacob [here](https://user.eng.umd.edu/~blj/RiSC/a.c).